Godsmith/trainfinity3/README.md

 ## TODO

+- Complete save and load functionality
+- Building on existing track still costs money
-- Show ghost track arrow
+- Show ghost one-way-track-arrow
 - Select an industry to show what it is adding and producing
 - Select a train to show destinations
 - Remove the need of so many different groups, like resource_exchangers